Information for Staff

 - Regular format PDF (.pdf, 106kB)

 Take a look at the hours a Study Smart Officer is available.
-During COVID-19, the consultation service is available via Zoom only.
+Since COVID-19, the consultation service is available via Zoom only.

 If you have any questions about the Study Smart service, contact the Academic Literacies Manager (opens in a new window).